-Discipline Yes No NA Rationale for No & Comments Potential Source(s) The LEA conducted a manifestation determination within ten (10) days of any decision to change the placement of a student with a disability because of a violation of a code of student conduct. §300.530(e)(1) Manifestation determination review form Prior Written Notice Documentation of out-of- school suspensions and/or expulsions Student discipline record documenting cumulative days of out-of-school suspension or expulsion, from which the manifestation determination review timeline can be calculated The LEA notified the parent on the same day as the date of the removal decision of any removal that constituted a change of placement and provided the parent with a copy of the notice of the procedural safeguards. §300.530(h) Prior Written Notice Letter or Due Process Form documenting the parent was notified of change of placement and procedural safeguards Notice of Committee Meeting The IEP committee considered relevant information in the student's file, including the student's IEP, any teacher observations, and any relevant information provided by the parent, to determine whether the behavior was a manifestation of the student's disability. §300.530(e)(1) Manifestation determination review form Prior Written Notice If the IEP committee determined that the behavior was not a manifestation of the student's disability and the Attendance recordsService provider logs
+Discipline Yes No NA Rationale for No & Comments Potential Source(s) The LEA conducted a manifestation determination within ten (10) days of any decision to change the placement of a student with a disability because of a violation of a code of student conduct. §300.530(e)(1) 1 Manifestation determination review form Prior Written Notice Documentation of out-of-school suspensions and/or expulsions Student discipline record documenting cumulative days of out-of-school suspension or expulsion, from which the manifestation determination review timeline can be calculated The LEA notified the parent on the same day as the date of the removal decision of any removal that constituted a change of placement and provided the parent with a copy of the notice of the procedural safeguards. §300.530(h) 2 Prior Written Notice Letter or Due Process Form documenting the parent was notified of change of placement and procedural safeguards Notice of Committee Meeting The IEP committee considered relevant information in the student's file, including the student's IEP, any teacher observations, and any relevant information provided by the parent, to determine whether the behavior was a manifestation of the student's disability. §300.530(e)(1) Manifestation determination review form Prior Written Notice If the IEP committee determined that the behavior was not a manifestation of the student's disability and the Attendance recordsService provider logs

-suspension/expulsion was applied resulting

-in a change in placement, the student

-continued to receive services so as to enable

-the student to continue to participate in the

-general education curriculum, although in

-another setting, and to progress toward

-meeting the goals set out in the student's

-IEP. §300.530(d)(1)(i)

-If the IEP committee determined that the Prior Written Notice

-behavior was a manifestation of the Behavior Intervention

-student's disability, the student was Plan

-returned to the current placement, unless Student discipline

-the parent and the LEA agreed to a change records

-in placement as part of the Behavioral 1000100

-Intervention Plan (BIP) or unless the

-behavior was related to weapons, drugs, or

-serious bodily injury. §300.530(f) and (g)

-If the student did not have a Functional Functional Behavior

-Behavioral Assessment (FBA) developed Assessment

-and a BIP implemented prior to the Behavior Intervention

-disciplinary removal, and the behavior was Plan

-determined by the IEP committee to be a

-manifestation of the disability, the IEP

-committee completed the FBA and

-developed a BIP as soon as possible.

-§300.530(d) and (f)(1)(i-ii)

-If the student had a BIP, the IEP committee Behavior Intervention

-reviewed the plan as part of the Plan

-manifestation determination process and Prior Written Notice

-revised it as needed. §300.530(f)(1)(ii)

-If the student was suspended from school Student discipline

-for more than 10 days (consecutive, or records

-cumulative when determined to be a change Attendance records

-in placement), the LEA provided services Service provider logs

-beginning by the 11th day of suspension.
-Progress reports

-§300.530 (b)(2) Work samples

-,
+1 suspension/expulsion was applied resulting in a change in placement, the student continued to receive services so as to enable the student to continue to participate in the general education curriculum, although in another setting, and to progress toward meeting the goals set out in the student's IEP. §300.530(d)(1)(i) If the IEP committee determined that the • Prior Written Notice behavior was a manifestation of the Behavior Intervention student's disability, the student was Plan returned to the current placement, unless Student discipline the parent and the LEA agreed to a change records in placement as part of the Behavioral records Intervention Plan (BIP) or unless the behavior was related to weapons, drugs, or serious bodily injury. §300.530(f) and (g) If the student did not have a Functional • Functional Behavior Behavioral Assessment (FBA) developed Assessment and a BIP implemented prior to the Behavior Intervention disciplinary removal, and the behavior was • Plan determined by the IEP committee to be a Plan manifestation of the disability, the IEP committee completed the FBA and developed a BIP as soon as possible. \(\frac{1}{3}\) \(\frac{1}\) \(\frac{1}{3}\) \(\frac{1}\) \(\frac{1}\) \(\frac{1}\) \(\frac{1}\) \(\frac{1}\) If the student had a BIP, the IEP committee Behavior Intervention reviewed the plan as part of the • Plan manifestation determination process and • Prior Written Notice revised it as needed. §300.530(f)(1)(ii) 1 G. 1 .
+1: · 1: If the student was suspended from school • Student discipline for more than 10 days (consecutive, or records cumulative when determined to be a change • Attendance records in placement), the LEA provided services • Service provider logs beginning by the 11th day of suspension. • Progress reports §300.530 (b)(2) • Work samples